rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 Following consonant
 VOICED

-%gak
+-gak
 kal+gak
 ‘a fish too’

 DEVOICED

-%kak
+-kak
 karks+kak
 ‘a belt too’

 Following vowel
 VARIATION

-%kak ~ %ak
+-kak ~ -ak
 park+kak ~ park+ak
 ‘a park too’

-%jak
+-jak
 pando+jak
 ‘a hill too’

-In the concatenation of noun-type morphology, the clitic %Gak represents the final constituent that can be added to any given stem, although this statement can be proven false in the declension practices of some dialects and the citation strategies of the literary language, as well, see (45).
-A concession is in order here, namely, the this counter example exhibits an indefinite pronoun derived from an interrogative pronoun with the clitic %Gak, and although the affix ordering is the same, one might contend that this citation form does not, in fact, have a clitic (for clitics in Erzya and Moksha, see Erina 1997).
+In the concatenation of noun-type morphology, the clitic -Gak represents the final constituent that can be added to any given stem, although this statement can be proven false in the declension practices of some dialects and the citation strategies of the literary language, as well, see (45).
+A concession is in order here, namely, the this counter example exhibits an indefinite pronoun derived from an interrogative pronoun with the clitic -Gak, and although the affix ordering is the same, one might contend that this citation form does not, in fact, have a clitic (for clitics in Erzya and Moksha, see Erina 1997).